swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 - System Library Access with Module Maps
 - Semantic Versioning
 - Build Environment Isolation
-- Source-based Distribution
+- Source-Based Distribution
 - Package Decentralization

-Creating an infinitely flexible tool to satisfy every conceivable use case is a specific _non-goal_ of this project.
+Creating an infinitely flexible tool to satisfy every conceivable use case is specifically a _non-goal_ of this project.
 Instead, we are prioritizing conventions and designs that minimize the friction for distributing Swift code for individuals, and promote the development of a healthy package ecosystem for the community.